-Even after treatment for colorectal cancer, there is a risk that your cancer will come back.
-In about 35% to 40% of people treated for colorectal cancer with surgery with or without chemotherapy, the cancer may come back within three to five years after treatment.
-The cancer may recur in the colon or rectum, or in another part of the body.
-Recurrent colorectal cancer often is found in the liver and/or lungs.
+For most people, it doesn’t come back, or “recur.”
+But in about 35% to 40% of people treated for colorectal cancer with surgery and with or without chemotherapy, the cancer may come back within 3 to 5 years after treatment.
+If it does come back, it could be in the colon or rectum, or in another part of the body, such as the liver and lungs.

-Depth of penetration: How deep the tumor has gone into the tissue affects whether or not it will return.
+Depth of penetration: How deep the original tumor went into your tissue affects whether or not it will return.
 The deeper the tumor invades tissues, the higher the chance of recurrence.

-Number of lymph glands involved: The lymphatic system helps coordinate the immune system's function to protect the body from foreign substances.
-The more lymph glands that were affected by the cancer, the more likely your cancer will return.
+Number of lymph nodes involved: The more lymph glands that were affected by the cancer, the more likely your cancer will return.

-Quality of the surgery: This is most important for rectal cancers, where the surgery can be difficult.
+Quality of the surgery: This is most important for rectal cancers, where the surgery can be hard to do.

 What Happens if Colorectal Cancer Comes Back?

-If colorectal cancer has come back in only one part of the body, treatment may consist of an operation to take out the cancer.
-If the cancer has spread to several parts of the body, a doctor may give you chemotherapy with or without radiation.
-You also may choose to participate in a clinical trial testing new chemotherapy drugs or biological therapy.
+If it recurs in only one part of the body, you may need an operation to remove it.
+If it has spread to several parts of the body, you may need chemotherapy with or without radiation.
+You also may consider joining a clinical trial, where researchers study new treatments to see how well they work.